 Kristen Hettich has been living in her Burbank duplex for five years now but never had the intention of staying longer than 9 months.
-This was the very reason she hesitated ever really investing in the decor.
+This was the very reason she hesitated about really investing in the decor.
 "I was planning on moving back to South Florida.
 With this mindset I was thinking temporary furniture and also thinking in the mind frame of a 22 year old."
-Besides the fact that when she first moved in with a temporary mindset, she also was raising a puppy who was destroying everything.
-"My style back then was very different and did have the college/dorm type feel.
-I obviously didn’t move back to Florida and so as I’ve lived here longer I wanted it to feel more “homey” and settled in."
+She also was raising a puppy who was destroying everything.
 Kristen has really wanted decorate her place for the last 4 years, however admits that she was confused in what direction to go because she likes so many different styles and didn't know how to create the look that felt right.

 The evolution of Kristen's house has been a very slow process but she felt that she had to start with her bedroom.
 It was the one room that troubled her the most because she couldn't sleep comfortably there and it was very overcrowded and unorganized.
 For this feat, she hired interior designer Lindye Galloway to assist her in the process.